elfrucool/spring-batch-workshop/exercise-2/README.md

 Try to do the following four things:

-1. Use `contacts-big.csv` file and see the results.
+1. Use [contacts-big.csv][CONTACTS-BIG-FILE] file and see the results.
 1. Add an additional column `birth_date` to both the csv file and the database, and import/dump it
 1. Add a logic in ItemProcessor: when name is 'Echo' then return null (this will filter out that row)
 1. Change the _VerifyImportStep_ to use: reader/processor/writer instead of single monolytic tasklet (you may need to rename some function/beans to differentiate readers/processors/writers for each step.